Ford Taurus: 2013 facelift

 First revealed at the 2011 New York Auto Show, the Taurus received a mid-cycle refresh for the 2013 model year.
-The body featured a new front fascia and slightly updated rear fascia with LED tail lamps, as well as all-new wheel options.
+The body featured a new front fascia and slightly updated rear fascia with LED taillamps, as well as all-new wheel options.
 The SHO model featured revised styling elements.
 Refinements were made to the 3.5 EcoBoost V6.
-Power in the 3.5L V6, standard in non-SHO models, was up to 288 hp and got 19/29 MPG in FWD models, while getting 18/26MPG in AWD models.
-There was a new engine option for non-SHO models, a 2.0L EcoBoost Inline 4 developing 240 hp and 270 lb-ft of torque while delivering a best-in-class 22/32 miles per gallon.
-All models received upgrades to the steering and braking systems to improve driveability, including standard Torque Vectoring and curve control improving tracking at higher speeds.
-Updates to the Instrument dials were added, which were fully digital, clearer, and more colorful.
+Power in the 3.5L naturally aspirated V6, standard in non-SHO models, was up to 288 hp.
+With this engine, EPA-estimated fuel economy ratings were 19 mpg city and 29 mpg highway in FWD models, and 18 mpg city and 26 mpg highway in AWD models.
+There was a new engine option for non-SHO models, a 2.0L EcoBoost inline-4 developing up to 240 hp and 270 lb-ft of torque while delivering a best-in-class 22 mpg city and 32 mpg highway.
+All models received upgrades to the steering and braking systems to improve driveability, including standard torque vectoring and curve control, improving tracking at higher speeds.
+Updates to the instrument dials were added, which were fully digital, clearer, and more colorful.
 MyFord Touch was added as part of Taurus's Sync system.